NUS-Curiosity/provcon/README.md

 # ProvCon Dataset
-This repository contains the provenance graph constructed using ProvCon.
+This repository contains the provenance graph constructed using ProvCon presented at [WOSOC'25](https://www.ndss-symposium.org/ndss-paper/auto-draft-549/).

 ## How Provenance Graph is Constructed
 Using cyberattack information from CTI reports, ProvCon reproduce the cyberattack on a cyber range.
 After executing the attack activities throughout the environment, data are exracted and transformed into provenance graph.
 For Linux-based systems, the provenance graph is constructed using the `sysdig` logs.
 For Windows-based systems, the provenance graph is constructed using the `Sysmon` logs.